8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 └── infiniteScroll.vue
 ```

-Finally, we're going to want to initilize a new NPM project in **both the root and examples directory**.
+Finally, we're going to want to initialize a new NPM project in **both the root and examples directory**.
 When doing this, just accept all the defaults before installing the project's dependencies.

 ```bash
 # Init new npm project in ROOT directory